-Command LIST CONVERSION VARIABLES Command Syntax LIST C <cr></cr> Arguments None Description Lists the Conversion configuration variables from Group C. Returns SET <variable> <value> <nl> : : : : SET <variable> <value> <nl> variable - the configuration variable name value - the current setting nl - end of line</nl></value></variable></nl></value></variable> Example To view the current conversion variable settings, type: LIST C <cr> The DSM4000 will return the current conversion settings.
+Command LIST CONVERSION VARIABLES Command Syntax LIST C <cr></cr> Arguments None Description Lists the Conversion configuration variables from Group C. Returns SET <variable> <value> <nl></nl></value></variable> Example To view the current conversion variable settings, type: LIST C <cr> The DSM4000 will return the current conversion settings.
 They could appear as follows.
-SET ZC 1 SET UNITSCAN psi SET CVTUNIT 1.000000 SET BIN 0 SET EU 1 SET CALZDLY 5 SET MPBS 0 SET CALAVG 32 SET MAXEU 9999.00 SET MINEU -9999.00 SET STARTCALZ 0 SET FILLONE 0 SET A2DCOR 1 For more information, refer to the Conversion Variable information in this manual.
+SET ZC 1 SET UNITSCAN psi SET CVTUNIT 1.000000 SET BIN 0 SET EU 1 SET CALZDLY 5 SET MPBS 0 SET CALZPER 500 SET CALAVG 32 SET MAXEU 9999.00 SET MINEU -9999.00 SET STARTCALZ 0 SET FILLONE 0 SET A2DCOR 1 For more information, refer to the Conversion Variable information in this manual.
 NOTE: Variables marked with an asterisk are not used in DSM4000 firmware.
 They have been left in the software as place holders.
 They cannot be modified, but setup software that attempts to modify these parameters will not be affected.</cr>